Debadatta22/RAG_with_Langchain/README.md

 Augment user queries with contextual documents before generating responses.

 Deploy and test the solution on Google Colab using IBM Cloud infrastructure.

+## 🛠️ Step-by-Step Approach
+1. Environment Setup

+The project was run in a Python 3.10–3.12 environment using Google Colab.
+All dependencies including LangChain, transformers, Milvus, and Replicate APIs were installed.

+2. Embedding Model Selection

+We used ibm-granite/granite-embedding-30m-english, a compact Granite embedding model from IBM, to convert textual data into dense vector embeddings.

+3. Vector Database Initialization

+To store and retrieve these embeddings efficiently, Milvus, a vector database, was configured locally using temporary file storage.

+4. Language Model Integration

+The Granite large language model (ibm-granite/granite-3.3-8b-instruct) was loaded via the Replicate API to perform inference over combined query + context input.

+5. Document Processing

+A real-world document (President Biden’s 2022 State of the Union address) was:

+Downloaded from IBM’s dataset repository

+Split into manageable chunks using LangChain.TextSplitter

+Embedded and stored in the vector database

+6. Semantic Search

+Upon receiving a user query (e.g., “What did the president say about Ketanji Brown Jackson?”), the system:

+Converted the query into an embedding

+Retrieved semantically similar text chunks

+Used the language model to generate a final answer with context

+7. RAG Chain Construction

+A full retrieval-augmented generation pipeline was created by combining:

+Retriever (semantic search from vector DB)

+Combiner (LLM with context-aware prompting)

+LangChain chain (automated pipeline execution)

 ## 📚 What is RAG (Retrieval Augmented Generation)?
 **➤ Definition:**